-The definitions are provided in historical (published date) order first and then alphabetical order starting with the surname of the first cited author.
+Most of the definitions presented in Tables 1 and 2 were presented to the survey participants for agreement.
+They are provided in historical (published date) order first and then alphabetical order starting with the surname of the first cited author.
 Respondents should not infer any priority based on the order in which the material is presented.
 (Download tables of definitions in PDF.)

-Table 1: Definitions of Artificial Intelligence or Machine Intelligence.
+Table 1: Definitions of Artificial or Machine Intelligence.

 |1||Winston, P. H.||"Artificial Intelligence is [...] the study of the computations that make it possible to perceive, reason, and act."||Artificial Intelligence.
 Third Edition, Addison-Wesley Publishing Company, 1992.|

 |2||Fogel, D. B.||"[Intelligence is] the capability of a system to adapt its behavior to meet its goals in a range of environments."||Defining Artificial Intelligence.
 In Evolutionary Computation: Toward a New Philosophy of Machine Intelligence.
 Third Edition, pp. 1-32.
 The Institute of Electrical and Electronics Engineers, Inc., IEEE Press, 2006.|

 |3||Legg, S. and Hutter, M.||"Intelligence measures an agent's ability to achieve goals in a wide range of environments." / "A very general and flexible capacity to succeed when faced with a wide range of problems and situations."||Universal Intelligence: A Definition of Machine Intelligence.
 Minds and Machines, 17(4):391-444, Springer, 2007.|